JUCMNAV/TURNtoURN/README.md

 ## ACTIVE TASK
 I am currently troubleshooting the code to look for issues that cause either incorrect outputs or runtime errors.

+### Progress
+* Belief.tucm = belief.tucm ?
+	* Mostly.
+Two lines are different.
+These warrant discussion with Ruchika.

 ## ISSUES
 1. The test StartPointTestNoName causes an error in UCMmap2UCMmap.
 This is because the way UCMmap2UCMmap is currently written means a StartPoint must exist.
 2. The test EndPointTestNoName causes an error in UCMmap2UCMmap.
 This is because the way UCMmap2UCMmap is currently written means all PathEnds must have a RegularEnd in them.
 The specific line in endpoint.xml reads: